 The Proposal responds to a State strategic plan that identifies the Site as falling within an area designated for medium density housing.
-As part of the suite of recommended changes to planning controls in the Camperdown Precinct, PRUTS envisages the rezoning of existing IN2 Light Industrial land to a mix of R3 Residential, B5 Business Development, B6 Enterprise Corridor.
-The proposed LLEP B7 Business Park use is consistent with these intended objectives.
+As part of the suite of recommended changes to planning controls in the Camperdown Precinct, PRUTS envisages the rezoning of existing IN2 Light Industrial land to a mix of B5 Business Development, B6 Enterprise Corridor at greater floorspace densities as well as medium and high density residential uses.